Frequently Asked Questions

 The course has some single track and steep inclines.
 It is challenging but not overly-technical.
-We are currently working on some changes to the course.
-Check back for a link to the updated course map!
+We have a few small changes to the course this year.
+Click here for the updated course map!

 What am I supporting with my entrance fee?

 Diakon Youth Services provides a range of programs for at-risk youths from three primary locations—the Diakon Wilderness Center near Boiling Springs, Pa., and sites in Lancaster and Media, Pa.
 Since the 1970s, Diakon Youth Services, formerly known as TresslerCare, has been a leading provider of specialized services for children and youths from across Pennsylvania.
 Primarily serving individuals referred by county juvenile probation departments and children and youth services, as well as programs responsible for young adults ages 18 to 25, Diakon Youth Services offers a unique and rich array of services designed to help:

 - Dependent youths attain permanency, safety, and well-being, and